seergiioo6/vue-electron-first-app/README.md

 # VUECTRON TERMINAL

-Vuectron terminal is a basic command line interface written in Vue.js and Electron for personal use with few functions.
+Vuectron terminal is a basic command line interface written in Vue.js and Electron made for fun use with few functions.

   - Navigate through your file system
   - List files and folders